gerard2perez/ember-cli-crudtable/README.md

 **app/templates/ember-cli-crudtable/default/pagination.hbs**

 ## Creating your own datatype
-When You're defining the Type field in the controller yuo can especify a generic one.
+When You're defining the Type field in the controller you can specify a generic one.

-Let's supose you want the field to have a link to some detail information, and we will define a Type **link**.
+Let's suppose you want the field to have a link to some detail information, and we will define a Type **link**.

 So our controller will contain a field definition like this: